ontola/rdflib.js/src/wip.md

 - `Fetcher.refreshIfExpired` passed an array of headers, but it needs only one string.
 - `Fethcer` uses `Headers` a lot.
 I've changed empty objects to empty `new Headers` instances, which enhances compatibility with default `Fetch` behavior.
 - `Serializer.tripleCallback` had an unused third argument.
+- `UpdateManager.update` checked an undefined `secondTry` variable.
+Since later in the same function, `.update` is called with a 4th argument, I assume this is `secondTry`.
+I've added it as an optional argument.
+Perhaps this is
+- `Formula.add()` now uses `this.rdfFactory.defaultGraph` instead of the non-existent `this.defaultGraph`

 ## Possible bugs not fixed by this PR